brojas12/School_District_Analysis/README.md

 __4. Scores by school type__

-    The scores by school type remain unaffected.
+    The scores by school type remain largely unaffected, with few minute changes.
+Most of the data altered would not be seen unless the decimals were added.

 *Module Analysis*